May 19, 2005

 May 19, 2011 – May 18, 2012

-In addition to the scheduled Implementation Team meetings, the Alliance coordinators from both groups maintained regular contact throughout the reporting period to monitor the Alliance’s progress and results.
+In addition to these formal meetings, the Alliance coordinators from both groups maintained regular contact throughout the reporting period to monitor the Alliance's progress and results.

 Outreach and Communication Goals

 OSHA and the American Red Cross Alliance Web Page